csag-uct/Metadata-Harmonisation-Tool/README.md

 This repository contains two primary elements:
 1) A general template being used by the [HE2AT Centre](https://heatcenter.wrhi.ac.za) data harmonisation team, here using the [CINECA synthetic cohort Africa H3ABioNet v1](https://www.cineca-project.eu/synthetic-data/sdc-africa-h3abionet-v1) dataset as an example.
 2) A simple [streamlit](https://streamlit.io) application we have constructed to that allows the matching of variables in the incoming studies to our codebook.
-See the seperate README file for this application [here](https://github.com/csag-uct/Health_Data_Harmonisation_Platform/blob/main/app/requirements.txt).

 ## General work flow: